Your guide to winter 2023 in Cornwall: our pick of things to do & see

 These gardens are fabulous in summer, but when the temperatures turn down, they take on a whole different, striking and equally beautiful complexion.

 The Lost Gardens comprise over 200 acres of historic gardens, each different in style and design.
-Last year, they hosted Heligan Night Garden, an enchanting lantern experience through its atmospheric grounds.
+In the run up to Christmas, you can even see the Night Gardens lit up in all their splendour, for an enchanting illuminations walk to remember through its atmospheric grounds.

 Cornwall’s blessed with some incredible landscapes.
 If you’re nearby, Trebah Garden is also open all year round; another truly excellent destination for wintertime walks.